From nearest Tube stops to the procession route, our ultimate Coronation travel guide

-Coronation travel: Which are the nearest Tube stations and where can I watch London procession?
+King’s coronation travel guide: Where to watch the London procession and nearest Tube stations

-The best spots to watch the action, plus what’s happening with trains and the London Underground
+The best places to watch the King’s coronation procession, plus train and the London Underground bank holiday travel advice

 The coronation of King Charles III and Queen Camilla is only weeks away, with London gearing up to host the historic event.